 Having an online presence is absolutely vital but having a website is not.
 We recommend new chapters start out with a facebook page (more about that below).

 Many chapters feel purchasing and maintaining a website is worth the funds and time.
 You may have a savvy member or a friend of the chapter willing to build a website for you for free or at a low cost.
 Or you may choose to hire a web design company or local freelancer.

 Regardless of who builds it, be very sure your chapter owns the rights to the website and can access the back end freely without the help of the builder.
 Even if you never intend to make changes yourself, you still need to know how to access it so if something unexpected happens, you can pass maintenance of the site on to someone else.

 You may want to research a free website building tool like Wix.com or WordPress.
 I do recommend, if you can, paying the fee to get a custom url that does not include the name of the builder in it.
 For instance: www.ambucschaptername.org rather than www.ambucschapter.wix.com/ambucschapter

 You can choose to take online donations several ways.
 You could use PayPal on your website or a crowdfunding tool (see Crowdfunding discussion under Fundraising) or another proprietary third party processor (there are lots of them out there).
 Please research carefully.

 In a word: Yes!
 Choose one or two platforms and commit to posting regularly.
 Ideally, at least once a week but certainly at least once a month.
-This would be a fabulous job to give to an excited and engaged younger member.
+Our favorite platforms are Facebook and Instagram, but you may find success on Twitter, Tik Tok, or another platform!

-- Post at least once every other week but rarely more than once a day.
+- Post at least once a week, but rarely post more than once a day.

-- You can set your facebook page to automatically feed to twitter.
+- You can set your Instagram to automatically feed to Facebook.